REACH, CLP and biocides for non-EU companies

 REACH and CLP only apply to legal entities established in the European Union and the other Member States of the European Economic Area, i.e. Norway, Iceland and Liechtenstein.
 Whenever this webpage refers to the EU, it should be read to cover these three countries too.

-Importers in the EU may turn to their non-EU suppliers and request information that they need to fulfil their regulatory obligations.
-As a non-EU manufacturer, you can support your customers further, i.e. importers established in the European Union, by appointing an only representative to fulfil the obligations of importers under the REACH Regulation.
+Importers in the EU however need to turn to their non-EU suppliers and request information that they need to fulfil their regulatory obligations.
+As a non-EU manufacturer, you should support your customers further, i.e. importers established in the European Union, by appointing an only representative to fulfil the obligations of importers under the REACH Regulation.

 As a first step, it is advisable to make yourself aware of the relevant REACH and CLP obligations.
 This includes in particular: